Kevsely/Kevsely/README.md

 My friends and programming buddies know it, but they never call me like that.
-They prefer to call me Kevsely or Kev saying I look more "geeky" that way. 😎
+They prefer to call me Kevsely or Kev saying it look more "geeky" that way. 😎

 If you find me somewhere, I'll probably be:
 - Coding 👨‍💻
 - Thinking about a piece of code 🤔
-- Or trying to figure out a way to solve a bug in my codes 🤯
+- Or trying to figure it out a way to solve a bug in my codes 🤯

 No, I'm joking.
 When I'm not coding, I enjoy:
 - Eating 🤤